 Please bear in mind that if you arrange an attendance date which is outside the number of days for a particular category then the order will be moved to the next category - for example from a P1 to a P2 or from a P2 to a P3.

 The Association will give the following priorities to repairs:

 EMERGENCY (PRIORITY 1)

-- Loss of heating or hot water for any tenant between October 31 and May 1
+- total loss of heating or hot water between November 1st and March 31st

-- Breaches of security to the windows or outside doors
+- breaches of security to the ground floor windows or entrance doors

 URGENT (PRIORITY 2)

 These can normally be considered as repairs which are likely to lead to further deterioration of the building, or a severe loss of service to the tenant, if the problem persists.